List of NFL rivalries: New York Giants vs Green Bay Packers

+35–28–2 and postseason series 5–3.

 New York Giants vs. San Francisco 49ers

 The Giants-49ers rivalry is rooted in the 1980s when both teams were on the rise and would combine to win six Super Bowls from 1981–90.
-During that stretch there were five postseason meetings between the two teams.
-The series is tied 21–21, and the teams have split their eight postseason meetings.
+During that stretch, there were five postseason meetings between the two teams.
+The 49ers lead the series 23–21, and the teams have split their eight postseason meetings.

 The 49ers defeated the Giants in the first two meetings (the 1981 NFC divisional round 38–24 and again in the divisional round, this time in 1984, winning 21–10) en route to victories in Super Bowl XVI and Super Bowl XIX.
 The Giants would defeat the 49ers in the next three playoff meetings; in the 1985 Wild Card round the Giants defeated the defending Super Bowl XIX champions 17–3, then crushed the 49ers 49–3 in the divisional round of the 1986 playoffs en route to winning Super Bowl XXI, the first in the history of the Giants franchise.
 This game is memorable for nose tackle Jim Burt's hit on Joe Montana that knocked him out of the game in the second quarter; Montana's pass on this play was intercepted by Lawrence Taylor and Taylor ran in a 34-yard touchdown.

 The two teams met again in the 1990 NFC Championship Game.
 In one of the most physical football games ever played, the Giants upset the 49ers 15–13, ending their hopes of winning three Super Bowls in a row while the Giants went on to win their second Super Bowl in franchise history in Super Bowl XXV.
 The 49ers got their revenge in the 1993 playoffs when they defeated the Giants in the divisional round 44–3 in the last game of Lawrence Taylor's and Phil Simms' careers.
 The rivalry intensified again in the 2002 playoffs when the two clubs met in the NFC Wild Card playoff round and the 49ers behind Jeff Garcia erased a 38–14 gap for a 39–38 49ers win, a game decided on a chaotic and controversial botched field goal attempt by the Giants.

-Recently, the rivalry has cooled down from its peak in the 1980s.
-However, during the 2011 NFC Championship Game the two met at Candlestick Park.
+The rivalry has cooled down from its peak in the 1980s, however, during the 2011 NFC Championship Game the two met at Candlestick Park.
 The Giants defeated the 49ers 20–17 in overtime to go to and eventually win Super Bowl XLVI.